 111-7.3(216D) State committee of blind vendors.
-There is established a state committee of blind vendors which will advise and actively participate in routine, ongoing policy decisions made by the department in the management of the business enterprises program.
-The committee will hold a minimum of three meetings in each calendar year with the agenda for each meeting jointly prepared by the division administrator of the business enterprises program in consultation with the chairperson of the committee.
+There is established a state committee of blind vendors which will advise the department in the management of the business enterprises program.
+The committee will hold a minimum of three meetings in each calendar year with the agenda for each meeting prepared by the division administrator of the business enterprises program in consultation with the chairperson.

-7.3(1) The committee shall:

-a.
-Actively participate with the department in decisions and policy and program development decisions affecting the overall administration of the business enterprises program including, but not limited to, changes in longstanding policy, decisions to add or remove locations, decisions regarding terms of permits varying from the standard permits, and all other decisions or changes in decisions that will affect the earning potential or promotional opportunities for vendors in the program or those who join the program;

-b.
-Receive and transmit to the department grievances at the request of vendors and serve as an advocate for vendors in connection with these grievances;

-c.
-Actively participate with the department in the development and administration of a state system for the transfer or promotion of vendors;

-d.
-Actively participate with the department in the development of training and retraining programs for vendors; and e.
-Sponsor, with the assistance of the department, meetings and instructional conferences for vendors and trainees of the business enterprises program.

-7.3(2) The committee shall be composed of five vendors who will be elected for two-year terms.
+- 7.3(1) The committee shall: - a.
+Actively participate with the department in major administrative decisions and policy and program development decisions affecting the overall administration of the business enterprises program; - b.
+Receive and transmit to the department grievances at the request of vendors and serve as an advocate for vendors in connection with these grievances; - c.
+Actively participate with the department in the development and administration of a state system for the transfer or promotion of vendors; - d.
+Actively participate with the department in the development of training and retraining programs for vendors; and - e.
+Sponsor, with the assistance of the department, meetings and instructional conferences for vendors and trainees of the business enterprises program. - 7.3(2) The committee shall be composed of five vendors who will be elected for two-year terms.
 One member shall be elected to serve as chairperson.
 There is no limit to the number of terms an individual may serve.